dajusc/Linux-Mouse-Keybinds/README.md

 Also callback functions can be bound to on/off-focus-events, which is usefull for implementing automatic enabling/disabling of mouse accelleration (e.g. via xinput, not part of Linux-Mouse-Keybinds).

 ## Usage
+Make sure your linux user is member of the group "input".
 Open "*linuxmousekeybinds.py*" in a text editor, scroll to the bottom and configure to your needs (help see beow).
 Then start a terminal (e.g. *bash*) navigate to the scripts directory and type:
 ```